 Connective Tissue

-The “female egret” is actually the body of Okinu, a maid employed by the Azuma family, identified in File 5.
-The “missing wingtip” is her severed wrist, consistent with the mechanical wall closing on her arm.
+The "female egret" is the body of Okinu, a maid of the Azuma family.
+File 5 identifies her.
+The "missing wingtip" is her severed wrist, consistent with the mechanical wall closing on her arm.

 The square alcove inside the mill was not for execution.
 It was for protection.
-A baby was hidden in that alcove.
-That baby is Yaeko, who will lose her left arm when the mechanical wall closes on her as an infant, and who will become the “Holy Mother” of the Rebirth Congregation decades later.
+Someone hid a baby in that alcove.
+That baby is Yaeko.
+The mechanical wall closes on her as an infant and takes her left arm.
+Decades later she becomes the "Holy Mother" of the Rebirth Congregation.

 File 4: The Mousetrap House